Black Ghost Knifefish are very popular – they are a mesmerizing and elegant fish that will steal your heart in no time.

-Other alternatives are tubifex worms, krill, prawns or crickets.
-You can also try to feed them pellets or flakes, however, it might take a while for them to get used to this these.
+Other alternatives are tubifex worms, krill, prawns, or crickets.
+You can also try to feed them pellets or flakes, however, it might take a while for them to get used to these.

 They tend to avoid dry food.

 It is important to keep a varied and balanced diet to ensure that your fish will receive the right vitamins and minerals for a healthy immune system.

 They should be fed daily with an amount of food that they can eat in few minutes.
 They are nocturnal animals and should be fed in the evening or at night.

 Initially, they might struggle to feed.
 Black Ghosts are quite shy and will take a while to come out from hiding.

 Some hobbyists have also been successful to feed their pets from their own hand.
 This might be something that you want to try, but you will have to be patient.
 It can take a while to train your fish, but it will be very rewarding.